 - A Professional Development seminar three times per semester, usually beginning half-way through the fall semester to help transition to professional life after internship.

 - A Group Therapy Seminar three times per semester.
-Interns typically co-facilitate one of ten process or support groups offered during the semester.

 - Work in an area of emphasis (optional).